PM-League/PM-League.github.io/book/APM/agile.md

 >
 > The best architectures, requirements, and designs emerge from self-organizing teams.
 >
-> At regular intervals, the team reflects on how to become more effective, then tunes and adjustsits behavior accordingly.
+> At regular intervals, the team reflects on how to become more effective, then tunes and adjust sits behavior accordingly.

 ### Agile Methodologies